Safe & Expert Addiction Treatment & Detox

 Reaching out for help can feel daunting, our team is here to guide you.

 When the patient is ready to leave treatment, we work with them to devise a personalised, two year continuing care plan.
 This plan guides their recovery process during this period and helps to prevent relapse.
 It includes engaging with peer support groups on re-entering their daily life, in order to consolidate their recovery in a normal environment.

 If you, a family member, friend, or colleague is suffering with heroin addiction, please contact us for help.
-Our team is available 24/7 to discuss treatment options with you, and answer any enquiries you may have.
+Our team is available on the phoneline to discuss treatment options with you, and answer any enquiries you may have.

 Studies of patient outcomes have shown that our residential rehab programme is a very effective form of treatment that ensures long-lasting sobriety.

 - How to Access Rehab With Health Insurance

 For those experiencing existing mental health conditions in Ireland, there are private medical insurers who can help you cover treatment.
 As addiction experts, we know that receiving the appropriate care and support when you have a mental health disorder is pivotal to attaining long-lasting recovery.
 Below, we will go through the various health insurance options to help you understand your options when it comes to seeking private residential care for substance abuse.
 Please note that there is no guarantee that you can be covered for all addiction problems as policies are always assessed on a case-by-case basis.
 Find Out More